rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

-At a certain point I had about 70 applications in there which became a burden to keep up to date, so I set out to find a distribution that packages as much as possible of the software I use, and where packaging yourself is as simple as possible.
+At a certain point I had about 70 applications in there which became a burden to keep up to date, so I set out to find a distribution that packages as much as possible of the software I use, and where packaging it yourself is as simple as possible.

-I definitely wanted a rolling-release distro.
+I definitely prefer a rolling-release distro.
 I checked out Nix, Gentoo and Arch Linux.
 Nix I found really appealing (hard declarative) but I hated the syntax (maybe Guix one day - I like Scheme).